tundeiness/Real-Estate-Tycoon/README.md

 ### Exercise 4.1 - Checkpoint
 - regression vs Overfitting
 ### Exercise 4.2 - Lasso Regression
-- using regularisation to help select features and shrink coefficients.
+- using regularization to help select features and shrink coefficients.

 ### Exercise 4.3 - Ridge Regression
 - how ensembles can improve predictions by committee.